Index

 Introduction.

 Downloading large files can go lighting fast or dead slow.
 To download files with the bittorent protocol you need a bittorent client.
 More convenient is to install a server on our home server and control that from the client workstations.
-If you then have a slow download that lasts several days you can safely turn of your client workstation while the server continues the download.
+If you then have a slow download that lasts several days you can safely turn off your client workstation while the server continues the download.
 We will install transmission on the server and allow clients to connect directly or by using a web browser.

 Installation.